spinnaker/swabbie/README.md

 #### Dry Run
 TODO

-#### Excluding resources & Opting out
+#### Exclusion Policies
 Swabbie includes all resources defined in the configuration by default.
-Exclusion rules can be used to exclude resources matching certain criteria.
+Resources can be excluded/opted out from consideration using exclusion policies.

+There are two types of Exclusion Policies:

+- `WorkConfigurationExclusionPolicy`: Excludes work at configuration time
+- `ResourceExclusionPolicy`: Excludes resources at runtime

+Current Policies:

+- `AccountNameExclusionPolicy`.
+- `AccountTypeExclusionPolicy`.